FredericGariepy/LighthouseLabs/PKM/W5/D1/Risk Management/Plan.md

 ### 2. Categorize Inventory
 All systems must be registered and documented. \
 System registration facilitates management of assets and is used as a tracking tool. \

+Roles in charge: IT professionals \

-Using automated or and manual technniques list all assets beloning to the organization.
+Using automated or and manual technniques list all assets beloning to the organization. \
 Autommations and tools to detect and make an inventory devices on your network:
 -  [nmap](https://nmap.org/) Use it to scan your network and detect all active devices.
 - [OCS Inventory NG ](https://github.com/OCSInventory-NG) Open Computers and Software Inventory is an assets management and deployment solution.